 - As a consequence, ships could get bigger and more efficient while still spending less time in port.

 - As containers made inland distribution by train and lorry easier, ports became bigger and fewer in number.
 (In 1965 there were 11 loading ports in Europe; by 1970 there were three.)
-This, along with increased productivity, meant fewer dockworkers were needed, undermining their bargaining power and reducing the number of strikes.
+This, along with increased productivity, meant fewer dockworkers were needed.

-The bolded phrase is wrong.
+The Economist article also claimed that the Box undermined the bargaining power of longshoremen unions which is completely false.
 The longshoremen unions have achieved incredible wages due to containerization.
 Harold Meyerson says that they are “this country’s best-paid blue-collar workers; many make more than $100,000 a year.”
-Although there are only a tenth as many people working the docks as in 1950, their wages are incredible because they are much more productive.
-Before containerization longshoremen joked that they got paid “$20 a day and all the Scotch you could carry home” because one of the big benefits of the job had been the ease with which goods like Scotch could be routinely stolen from the open piles on the docks.
+Although there are only a tenth as many people working the docks as in 1950, their wages are incredible because they are so much more productive and an upset longshoreman can sabotage an incredibly expensive process if he is not happy.
+That gives enormous bargaining power.

 [The authors] find that containerisation is associated with a 320% increase in bilateral trade over the first five years and 790% over 20 years.
 A bilateral free-trade agreement, by contrast, boosts trade by 45% over 20 years, and membership of GATT raises it by 285%.
 In other words, containers have boosted globalisation more than all trade agreements in the past 50 years put together.
 Not bad for a simple box.